ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

 <pre>
     java    -Dninja.port=9000
-            -Dninja.mode=prod
             -jar MY-APPLICATION-jar-with-dependencies.jar
 </pre>

-Two parameters are important.
-First <code>ninja.mode</code> will allow you to set the mode of the Ninja application you are running.
-Second <code>ninja.port</code> allows you to select the port on which your application is starting.
+code>ninja.port</code> allows you to select the port on which your application is starting.
+By default Ninja will start in the fast production mode.
 Context path is default to "/" in standalone mode but can be changed by providing additional system property: -Dninja.context=/your_context_path